-Chernobyl Power Outage After Russian Shelling of Transformer Station
+Chernobyl Power Restored After Russian Shelling Causes Outage

 Published:

-Chernobyl Power Outage After Russian Shelling of Transformer Station
+Chernobyl Power Restored After Russian Shelling Causes Outage

 Photo: Efrem Lukatsky/AP/TT

-The UN's atomic energy agency IAEA states that the power outage affected the structure surrounding the damaged reactor.
-A number of emergency diesel generators have been needed to supply the structure with electricity.
+The UN's nuclear energy agency IAEA states that the power outage affected the structure surrounding the damaged reactor.
+A number of emergency diesel generators were needed to supply the structure with electricity.

-"Today, a Russian attack on one of our transformer stations in Slavutych caused a power outage that lasted for more than three hours at the former nuclear power plant", says Ukraine's President Volodymyr Zelenskyj on social media.
+"Today, a Russian attack on one of our transformer stations in Slavutych caused a power outage that lasted for more than three hours at the former nuclear power plant", stated Ukraine's President Volodymyr Zelenskyj on social media on Wednesday.

-"The facility quickly switched to alternative lines and the power was restored, with the exception of the new safe confinement, which covers the old sarcophagus built after the Chernobyl accident in 1986", states IAEA and adds that the diesel generators were used to supply that part of the facility with electricity as well.
+According to IAEA, "the facility quickly switched to alternative lines and the power was restored, with the exception of the new safe confinement, which covers the old sarcophagus built after the Chernobyl accident in 1986”.

 Loading related articles...